 Concepts covered during the workshop

-Pre-Contact period between Natives and Europeans, between 1000 and 1500 AD, archaeological traces of the Native presence.
+Pre-Contact period between Natives and Europeans, between 1000 and 1500 AD, archaeological traces of the First Peoples presence.

 - Demographic phenomena: population distribution, sedentary lifestyle.

 - Cultural and social phenomena: languages, techniques and tools for pottery and making tools, clothing, entertainment, customs.